paradigma-cl/dappprofile/README.md

 Example of the 'did.json' file

 ### b.
 Expanding the Internet Domain Names to the users Decentralized Identifiers
+In this context, the DIDs are URIs that associate a DID subject as a user of the application with a DID document allowing trustable interactions associated with that subject.

+#### b.1 The App User's Profile document
 The Stacks Blockchain Name System has the possibility to create subdomain names under a define domain name.
 A user can claim a subdomain name, having the attribute of a DID.
-Using the same example, for the user support, support.xck.app
+Using the same example, for the user 'support', the subdomain name is 'support.xck.app'

 In this case, the user is identified by this subdomain name, and it could be useful to retrieve a verifiable DID profile for the User Dapp as recommended by the W3C using an URI.
 For example, a web URI https://support.xck.app/profile